JasonSTLee/Alzheimers_Data_Science/README.md

 ## Project Events and Code Development

 * [04/04/25]: Research and created diagram for CNN and backpropagation
+* [04/11/25]: Programmed CNN model and trained with transformed data

 # Alzheimers Data Science Project